Test Coupons & Witness Boards

 • Slots, vias and apertures to observe flow and wetting.

-• Fine-pitch IC footprints for bridging and shadowing checks.
+• Fine-pitch footprints for bridging and shadowing checks.

 • Dense passive arrays to test masking access and de-masking risk.